 Many of us are becoming increasingly conscious about our carbon footprint and wish to make changes that will make our everyday life more sustainable and earth-friendly.
 Renovations can be a perfect time for greening up your living space.
 Since you already need to invest in updating your home, replacing the old material with new, green options can help be a significant step towards a more environmentally-friendly home.
 Below are five material options to consider as you make your plans and your renovation budget.

 Bamboo is a renewable resource that is widely used from clothing to the building industry.
 It grows quickly, and can be harvested in every three years.
 When harvested, almost all parts of the plant can be processed and utilized.
 Bamboo flooring is usually laminated and formed into various shapes and sizes.
 You can opt for tongue and groove, blocks, or planks, depending on your preference.
-Bamboo flooring is light, durable, and flexible, which makes it a versatile flooring option throughout your home.
+According to an expert from Perth Flooring Solutions, bamboo flooring is in high demand since it is so light, durable, and flexible, which makes it a versatile flooring option throughout your home.
 It is also a great, easy-to-clean option for kitchens or dining spaces.

 Natural stone offers a great option for creating countertops that match your needs, but it is often overlooked as an environmentally friendly option.
 Yet, natural stone is an excellent green building material.
 When locally sourced, it does not contribute large amounts of carbon emission during delivery, it can be re-cycled, and it does not require a lengthy chemical process to produce.
 Due to the great color and texture variety of natural stone, it can also match any décor.
 You can check your location information at a Floform or another provider near you to see local, green countertop options.